trans-travel/trans-travel/us/mt.md

 # United States - Montana

-This page contains regional-specific information that is in addition to the information at [General United States Information](notes/usa-general.md).

 Montana has several negative laws towards trans people.

 Montana does not ban trans care for children (due to a court judgment